MaxBauV/AudioTimeShiftDetector/README.md

 A snare drum is recorded using two microphones.
 Both microphone recordings need to be time-aligned (phase-aligned).

 Steps:
-1. Check that the phase is not inverted.
+1. Ensure that the phase of the recordings is not inverted (i.e., both waveforms should move in the same direction).
 2. Analyze both recordings with the script.
 3. Adjust the timing of one of the tracks inside your DAW.